DigicoolThings/HxD_DasmDataInspectorPlugin/README.md

 - Configurable per CPU, for either Little Endian or Big Endian Operand byte sequences.

-- Supports extraction of up to two Operands per instruction, with automatic normalisation of each extracted Operand as either 8-bit, 16-bit, 32-bit or 64-bit values.
+- Supports extraction of up to two Operands per instruction, with automatic byte normalisation of each extracted Operand as being 1 to 8 bytes long (maximum of 64-bit Operands supported).
+For example, Operand masks of 8 bits or less would be rendered as a single byte, and a 24 bit Operand would be appropriately rendered as 3 bytes etc.

-- Configurable per instruction Operand for Unsigned or Signed values.
+- Configurable, per instruction Operand, for Unsigned or Signed values.
 For example, Relative offset Operand values would typically be configured as Signed values.

-- Configurable per instruction Operand for rendering the Operand value in either Hex or Decimal format.
+- Configurable, per instruction Operand, for rendering each Operand value in either Hex or Decimal format.

+- Supports up to 32,767 unique instruction definitions per CPU definition file.

 ## CPU ISA's currently defined (Complete), or in progress (Incomplete)